alban-read/modula-2/README.md

 ----

-Excelsior kindly open sourced their famous modula-2 and oberon-2 xds compilers.
+Excelsior kindly open sourced their famous modula-2 and oberon-2 XDS compilers.

 The XDS compilers have been available as binary packages free of charge for a number of years.